austinsasko/docker-compose-monitoring-tutorial/README.md

           - Will build Prometheus's release of alertmanager that will manage the alerting behavior (where to send alerts to) when prometheus detects a failure in one of the scraped metric tools
           - Is not accessible to the internet, strictly an intranet container that has no ingress traffic, only egress traffic, to the world.
 Only monitors the host hardware and alerts to specified providers (Slack/Pagerduty/etc).
         * Customizations: Edit alertmanager/config.yml and configure the alert destinations per [AlertManager Docs](https://prometheus.io/docs/alerting/latest/configuration/)
+   * THE FOLLOWING SOFTWARE SHOULD NOT HAVE A STAGING VERSION EVER, AND AS SUCH IS IN THE MONITORING ENVIRONMENT, SO IT IS DECOUPLED FROM PROD/STAGING
    * Phpmyadmin
         * What: PHPMyAdmin Software
         * How: